 This work focuses on viewing trace data as a distribution over structures, which are connected subsets of Petri model graphs, using graphical representations detailed in the next section.
 However, it is necessary to establish how graphical representations of processes accommodate particular mining objectives, as with the Petri-net and Karp-Miller trees in the preceding examples.
-This may be obvious given the inherently graphical nature of processes, but it emphasizes how the solution to many problems rests on transformative graphical representations.
+This may be obvious given the inherently graphical nature of processes, but it emphasizes how the solution to many problems rests on problem-transformative graphical representations.
 Thus, solutions in this domain often reduce to a matter of expression.